-Director, Arizona Cancer Center Phase I Program
+Director, Arizona Cancer Center Early Phase Clinical Trials Program

 Co-Program Leader, Therapeutic Development Program

-Dr. Mahadevan’s major area of clinical interest is in the treatment and management of patients with Pancreatic cancer, Gastrointestinal Stromal Tumors (GIST), Myelodysplastic Syndromes (MDS) and non-Hodgkin’s lymphoma (NHL) including Chronic Lymphocytic Leukemia (CLL).
+Dr. Mahadevan’s major area of clinical interest is in the treatment and management of patients with pancreatic cancer, Gastrointestinal Stromal Tumors (GIST), Myelodysplastic Syndromes (MDS) and non-Hodgkin’s lymphoma (NHL) including Chronic Lymphocytic Leukemia (CLL).

 Dr. Mahadevan’s expertise in the above tumor types is that he conducts both Phase I and II first-in-human therapeutic trials in patients who have failed front line therapies.
 The Phase I Drug Development Program includes Dr. Mahadevan as team director, a nurse practitioner, a program manager, two senior research nurses, two clinical research coordinators and a pharmakokinetics lab specialist.